Mikaela/shell-things/conf/sway/README.md

 Additionally apparently my `~/.xprofile` specifies `GTK_THEME` which I have hoped to get get detected/understood by browsers etc, but I think I decided to not import that to Sway which naturally doesn't read xprofile.

+### Fonts

+Using the same apps and `gnome-tweaks` (as there are probably a lot of methods setting fonts):

+* User-interface text: Noto Serif Regular 10
+* Document text: Noto Serif Regular 11
+* Monospace text: Noto Sans Mono Regular 10
+* Expired window title text: Noto Serif Bold 11
+  * backtranslated from *Vanhennettujen ikkunaotsikkojen teksti* and I am a bit lost on what that means.
+Window doesn't respond or is in the background?

+The number behind is obviously the number and it's based on what were the defaults before I touched them so I am hoping GNOME knows what they are doing.

+Noto should have all characters, looks good enough to my eyes, I guess Serif makes a distinguishion between letters "I" and "l", it doesn't seem to have a Mono variant, but the Sans is close enough.

+Where reading speed is needed, `OpenDyslexic` is nice, but some applications have trouble handling it, e.g. mpv (makes Ä and Ö and Å all Å) and Firefox (makes 8 look like 6 and other weirdness).

+Other font settings in GNOME-Tweak:

+* Hinting: *a bit*
+  * for no particular reason
+* Antialiasing: *Subpixel (for LCD-displays)*
+  * I have no idea where there are "standard grayscale" displays that aren't LCD.